Hofstra Pride men's basketball: NIT results

 The Pride have appeared in the National Invitation Tournament (NIT) seven times.
 Their combined record is 3–7.

 CBI results

 The Pride have appeared in the College Basketball Invitational (CBI) three times.
 Their combined record is 0–3.

 Players

-Retired jerseys
+Retired numbers

-Hofstra has retired five jerseys in program history.
+Hofstra has retired five numbers in program history.
 In 2011, Charles Jenkins became the first to have his retired while still active.